minecraft2dsdev/web-minecraft-2d/README.md

 # 🎮 Minecraft 2D (Browser Game)

 > A browser-based 2D sandbox game inspired by Minecraft and Terraria.
-> **Current version: alpha 0.0.4** — collisions, falling, auto-jump, and world generation with hills & grass.
+> **Current version: alpha 0.0.4** — collisions, falling, auto-jump, and world generation with hills & grass. you can test it on minecraft2d-alpha.netlify.app

 ---